NAL-i5K/GFF3toolkit/docs/Merge-two-GFF3-files.md

 ## Replace Tags
 ([back](#table-of-contents))

 The replace tag is a custom GFF3 attribute in the new or modified GFF3 file that specifies which mRNA(s) or transcript(s) from a single reference GFF3 file should be replaced by the new annotation.
 The replace tag follows this format: replace=[Name or ID attribute of reference mRNA or transcript to be replaced].
-The replace tag could be added through Apollo program (check the tutorial [here](https://i5k.nal.usda.gov/apollo-replaced-models-field-explanations-and-examples)), or directly added into the new or modified GFF3 file.
+The replace tag can be directly added into the new or modified GFF3 file.

 Here's an example: